Buddhism

 not recorded and so are lost.
 But does Buddhism need a "founding text" ?
 If the

-experience of peace is everybody share, then only the "core" needs to be
+experience of true peace is everybody share, then only the "core" needs to be

 codified.
 It seems the Elder schools kept this heart of the basic teachings of